yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-customizations.md

         </tr>
       </tbody>
     </table>
-    <p>The images below present how each class will affect the input element.</p>
+    <p>The images below show how each class will affect the input element.</p>
     <img style="width:100%;margin-top:20px;margin-bottom:28px;"
       src="https://raw.githubusercontent.com/writechoiceorg/yuno-images/main/doc/SDKs/webSDK/customization-SDK-defaults/input-default-1.png">

     <p>You can also customize the error warnings flagged by the interface.
-The classes related to error warnings are
+The following table lists the classes related to error warnings:</p>
-      presented in the table below.</p>

     <table>
       <thead>